hunzsig/hunlook/src/book/singluar/en_us/update.md

 * New | Buff catcher
 * New | Worth calculation
 * New | CoolingInstant`
-* Optimization | Run cache command
+* Optimize | Run cache command
-* Optimization | Binding mechanism between Item level and Ability level
+* Optimize | Binding mechanism between Item level and Ability level
-* Optimization | Process transition mechanism
+* Optimize | Process transition mechanism
-* Fixed | A bug where the tool fails in certain situations
+* Fix | A bug where the tool fails in certain situations
-* Fixed | Player.alert bug
+* Fix | Player.alert bug
-* Fixed | FrameLabel adaptive identifying the wrong problem
+* Fix | FrameLabel adaptive identifying the wrong problem
-* Fixed | Engine heap history residual bug
+* Fix | Engine heap history residual bug
-* Fixed | A bug where prop has a chance of being offset when diff exists
+* Fix | A bug where prop has a chance of being offset when diff exists
 * Remove | Game.introduction

 > 2022/03

 * New | skip the run method of the resource
-* Fixed | known bugs
+* Fix | known bugs
-* Fixed | A bug that some event objects are wrong
+* Fix | A bug that some event objects are wrong
-* Fixed | A bug where the tool entered the wrong logical branch when the project name was empty
+* Fix | A bug where the tool entered the wrong logical branch when the project name was empty

 > 2022/02

 * New | Preparatory Event Prop
-* Optimization | Tools
+* Optimize | Tools
-* Optimization | Automatic conversion mechanism of attr
+* Optimize | Automatic conversion mechanism of attr
-* Fixed | Asynchronous data may have index offset bug
+* Fix | Asynchronous data may have index offset bug

 > 2022/01

 * New | String magic methods
 * New | ttg lib
-* Optimization | Timer
+* Optimize | Timer

 > 2021/12

 * PhasedEnd
-* Fixed | bugs
+* Fix | bugs
 * New | command version

 > 2021/11